allambert/torch_itl/demos/emotion_transfer/README.md

 - `missing_data`: Experiments evauating the performances of the estimator in the presence of missing data.

-- `visualization.py`: Script allowing to generate figures presented in the paper.
+- `visualization.py`: Script allowing to generate face figures presented in the paper.